jewelshkjony/Extensions/README.md

 <li> <a href="https://github.com/jewelshkjony/ShakeDetector">ShakeDetector</a> - An extension to detect device shake for Kodular, Niotron, App Inventor and it's other distributions.

 <li> <a href="https://github.com/jewelshkjony/ScreenshotTaker">ScreenshotTaker</a> - An extension to take screenshot from device screen.

+<li> <a href="https://community.appinventor.mit.edu/t/play-store-downloader-download-apk-from-play-store-extension-paid/29052">PlayStoreDownloader</a> - An extension to download apk from play store using application package name.